 Many other tongue twisters in the English speaking world are simply part of the culture.
 Well-known tongue twisters include sentences like, “She sells seashells down by the seashore,” and, “Peter Piper picked a peck of pickled peppers.”

-Using Tongue Twisters for English
+Simple Tongue Twisters in English for Beginners

 Children like to recite these poems for fun, but they can serve a very real use for people studying English as a second language.
 For example, the tongue twister above about selling seashells could be especially useful to ESL students, because it contrasts the similar “s” and “sh” sounds in English.